jsb58p/CS-441---Programming-assignment-1/README.md

 ## Iterations

--All of the iterations that were made by Claude are documented below:
+-All of the iterations that were made by Claude and ChatGPT are documented below:

+## Results of Prompt 1

 - Iteration 1